 Ecumenical shared ministry resources

-- Ecumenical Shared Ministries Handbook – Guidelines prepared jointly by the Anglican, Lutheran, Presbyterian, and United churches in Canada to help establish and support ecumenical shared ministries at the congregational level.
+- Ecumenical Shared Ministries Handbook – Updated in 2019, these guidelines prepared jointly by the Anglican, Lutheran, Presbyterian, and United churches in Canada help establish and support ecumenical shared ministries at the congregational level.